json420/degu/doc/tutorial.rst

 >>> from degu.client import Client
 >>> client = Client(server.address)

-And then, as in our previous example, wa can create a :class:`degu.client.Connection` and make a request like this:
+And then, as in our previous example, we can create a :class:`degu.client.Connection` and make a request like this:

 >>> conn = client.connect()